mgoddard/crdb-text-search/README.md

-# Text Search Using CockroachDB

-Example of doing a full text index and search using CockroachDB
+# Example of doing a full text index and search using CockroachDB